-Romania: OMV Petrom completes 600MEUR oil refinery modernization29.
-July 2014. / SEE Energy News
+Romania: OMV Petrom completes 600MEUR oil refinery modernization, SEE Energy News

 OMV Petrom announced the successful completion of the modernization program in its oil refinery Petrobrazi, conducted in 2010-2014.
 The total investment for the modernization amounted to about 600 million euros.
 The refinery was fully adapted to process crude oil production OMV Petrom in Romania and can process more oil as required by market.